X

 Trimming the trunk of your Christmas tree is an essential step in ensuring that it lasts throughout the Christmas and holiday seasons.
 A fresh cut made at least an inch above the trunk's original cut will create a new surface that can absorb water.

 Additionally, trimming the trunk also helps to remove any sap that may have accumulated and blocked the tree's water uptake.
-You can use a hand saw or a sharp pair of pruning shears to make the cut.
+You can use a hand saw or a sharp pair of pruning shears to cut.
 Be sure to cut straight across and avoid angling or removing too much of the bark.

 Selecting The Right Tree Stand